 Warner is a technology leader who is passionate about technology innovation and entrepreneurship having worked with technology focused businesses over ten years.
 Currently, he works with CoverMyMeds as an Infrastructure Architect.

 When not building technology and teams, he contributes back to the community by organizing Ohio LinuxFest and leading the LOPSA Columbus chapter.

 A long time attendee of Ohio LinuxFest, Warner began working with the OLF in 2012 by founding the Career Track.
 Following the 2013 conference, he assumed the role of Conference Chair.
 As Conference Chair, Warner provides oversight for all aspects of the conference.

 Vice President, OLF Corporation and Sponsorship Chair

 Rob is the Vice President of the Ohio LinuxFest as well as Sponsorship chair since 2009.
 Rob develops and maintains sponsor relationships.
-Rob also works in Columbus as an Internal Systems Infrastructure Support Specialist at CoverMyMeds.
+Rob also works in Columbus as a System Administrator at CoverMyMeds.